spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/structural-preparations/creating-using-and-extending-the-transfer-objects.md

 Most of the modules define transfer objects in a dedicated XML file: `(ModuleNamespace)/Shared/Module/Transfer/module.transfer.xml`.

-Therefore, you can find the XML definition, for example, for the `CustomerGroup` module in `vendor/spryker/spryker/Bundles/CustomerGroup/src/Spryker/Shared/CustomerGroup/Transfer/customer_group.transfer.xml`.
+Therefore, you can find the XML definition—for example, for the `CustomerGroup` module in `vendor/spryker/spryker/Bundles/CustomerGroup/src/Spryker/Shared/CustomerGroup/Transfer/customer_group.transfer.xml`.

 ### Adding more file locations

-If you have third-party modules using our transfer objects, you can easily add additional source directories in your projects.
+If you have third-party modules using our transfer objects, you can easily add additional source directories to your projects.
 To do so, extend `Spryker\Zed\Transfer\TransferConfig` and return all additional *glob* patterns from `getAdditionalSourceDirectoryGlobPatterns()`.

 {% info_block warningBox "Glob patterns" %}